Jasmine (novel): Plot summary

 Jasmine, which was based on an earlier short story in The Middleman and Other Stories, tells the story of a seventeen-year-old girl widowed after her husband's murder in a bomb attack.
 She and her husband originally planned to move to Florida, but as a result of his death Jasmine continues with the trip on her own.
 In her path she faces many obstacles as she travels from Florida to New York City to Iowa.

 The novel opens with Jasmine recounting a childhood tale about an astrologer who foretells her future as a widow living in exile.
 The narrative then shifts to her life in Baden, Iowa, where Jasmine, known as Jane, is 24 years old, pregnant, and cohabiting with 53-year-old banker Bud Ripplemayer and his adopted son, Du.
 Bud is determined to marry Jane, despite her unexplained refusal.
-Bud is confined to a wheelchair after being shot in the back two years prior.
+Bud uses a wheelchair after being shot in the back two years prior.
 Jane and Bud's neighbor is Darrel Lutz, a recent college graduate who has inherited his family's farm and is debating whether to sell it.
 Bud is reluctant to lend Darrel money to expand his herd and crops, distrusting his ability as both a farmer and a manager.
 Additionally, Darrel expresses romantic interest in Jane.

 Jane walks us through her life with Du and Bud before flashing back to her life in Hasnapur, Jullundhar district, Punjab, India (page 39).
 Here in India, she is known as Jyoti.
 She has a teacher named Masterji, who teaches her English.
 Masterji urges Jyoti to continue with her education instead of getting married.
 Soon after Jyoti's father passes away, she meets Prakash.
 They marry and move in together.
 He begins to call her Jasmine.
 Prakash works two jobs and studies for his diploma exams while Jasmine runs a Ladies' Group raffle and sells detergent to make money.
 Prakash receives a letter from Professor Vadhera who encourages Prakash to study in America.
 He makes plans to move the two of them to Florida, when while out shopping for saris, Prakash is killed by a bomb, set off by a man named Sukhwinder.
 He yells "Prostitutes!
 Whores!" at Jasmine before the bomb goes off.

 As "a matter of duty and honor," Jasmine continues with Prakash's plans to move to Florida, travelling by plane, train, and ship.
 Half-Face, the captain of the ship drives Jasmine to a motel when they arrive to land.
 He then sexually assaults her.
 Jasmine contemplates killing herself but instead kills Half-Face.
 She burns Prakash's suit that she carried with her and leaves the motel.